for the marinade:

 - Marinade the pork.
 The day before, make the jerk marinade.
 Put the allspice berries into a spice grinder and grind until finely ground (if you do not have a spice grinder, then use a pestle and mortar or the small bowl of a food processor).

-- Tip the ground berries into the small bowl of a food processor, and add the remaining ingredients (scotch bonnet chilli, garlic, fresh ginger, spring onion, thyme, cinnamon, ground ginger, nutmeg, salt, pepper, olive oil, orange juice and white wine vinegar).
+- 2. Tip the ground berries into the small bowl of a food processor, and add the remaining ingredients (scotch bonnet chilli, fresh ginger, garlic, spring onion, thyme, cinnamon, ground ginger, nutmeg, salt, pepper, olive oil and orange juice).
 Blitz to a smooth paste.

 - Place the pork in a non-reactive container such as a glass or ceramic dish, and pour over the marinade.
 Toss until evenly coated.
 Cover, and leave to marinade in the refrigerator for at least 4 hours, but preferably overnight.